 SSO (Single Sign-On) | |

-System Integrations | Single CMDB integration |
+System Integrations | Single integration |

 Multi-Customer Dashboards | - |